pablo-meier/Pablog/posts/2016-10-12-programming-interview.md

 person knows enough to write code in a more comfortable environment, check more rigorously for the strength you're looking for during onsites.

-## Smarter people than me on this topic
+<h2 id="smarter-people-than-me-on-this-topic">Smarter people than me on this topic</h2>

 * Cate Huston's [_How I Interview_][18] is pretty fabulous, as is her [_Things
   You Don't Learn In Technical Interviews_][19].
 She also wrote [_this essay for